grind086/LootML/README.md

 > `item['item3', 4-7]`

 > **selector[params] { weight? identifier, ... }**
 > Makes a selection from the given list. `selector` is one of the selector types listed below.
-Some selectors allow weighting of different options using the number `weight`, will be `1` if omitted. `identifier` can be another selector, or an item.
+Some selectors allow weighting of different options using the number `weight` (default `1`). `identifier` can be another selector, or an item.
 >
 > Examples:
 > ```